pflaherty/TextBasedGame/README.md

 * Python

 ## What I Learned
 This was a school project that was both challenging and fun.
 It was a great introduction to programming languges.
-As this was my first introduction to programming, it was important to learn loops.
+As this was my first introduction to programming, it was important to learn and understand loops.